Best Places to Go in August

 I discovered Guerneville was buzzing with outdoor adventures, al fresco dining, and seasonal events such as lazy tubing float trips, lively summer concerts at the plaza, and the sociable Friday evening gatherings along Main Street.

-After just under a two-hour drive from San Francisco, I based myself here for a week of relaxation – swimming and kayaking on the Russian River by day, hiking in Armstrong Redwoods State Natural Reserve, exploring Sonoma wineries nearby, and shopping the quirky boutiques and galleries downtown.
+After just under a two-hour drive from San Francisco, I based myself here for a week of relaxation – swimming and kayaking on the Russian River by day, exploring Sonoma wineries nearby, and shopping the quirky boutiques and galleries downtown.
 Evenings were for fireside chats at rustic lodges, dining on local farm-to-table fare, and sampling craft cocktails at friendly neighborhood bars.

 Provence, France